MightySlaytanic/pve-monitoring/README.md

 export INFLUX_TOKEN="influx_token"
 export HOST_TAG="measurements_host_tag"

-# I've introduced the following variables since my NVME disk was bought from another person and had a lot of read/written TBs
+# I've introduced the following variables since my NVME disk was bought from another person
+# and had a lot of read/written TBs.
-# This variables hold the amount of read/written bytes the day I've received it, so I can know the amount of data read/written by myself.
+# This variables hold the amount of read/written bytes the day I've received it, so I can know
+# the amount of data read/written by myself.
+# If your drive is new, set it to 0.
 export DATA_UNITS_READ_BASE="648_295_927_296_000"
 export DATA_UNITS_WRITTEN_BASE="600_140_255_744_000"